-10 Common Tennessee Weeds
+10 Common Weeds in Tennessee

 Summer in Tennessee means warmer weather, bugs, and the age-old fight against weeds.
 From crabgrass to nutsedge, dozens of uninvited guests appear in our yard.
-That's why we have compiled a list of the most common Tennessee weeds in our flower beds and turfs, including:
+That's why we have compiled a list of the most common weeds Tennessee in our flower beds and turfs, including:

 Clover